-- A/E Team to facilitate Allied Health Occupation programming workshops.
-The number of program workshops should be at least two but generally not more than three.
-Notify the Project Manager of RCC information that is needed for A/E Team review prior to workshops. - 2.
-Review the completed preliminary programming with the College Allied Health Occupation (AHO) team and make recommendations necessary for improvement.
-The tasks associated with the review/revision process may include identifying and recommending improvements to currently listed or College proposed space usage; and preparing a revised program.
-Space planning and general furniture planning for College procurement will be a component of required work. - 3.
-Prepare a more detailed project schedule from the preliminary project schedule required for this RFQ that identifies the necessary major tasks and/or benchmarks during the design process.
-Schedule should include workshops with College AHO program for review and confirmation at key milestones from SD through DD.
-Include the City's design review process required for a building permit.
+- 1. Review all available documents regarding previous studies and proposals.
+Some of the available studies may be preliminary in nature or incomplete and further investigation may be required for an adequate design response.
+Notify the Project Manager of the information needed. - 2.
+Review the completed preliminary programming information and make recommendations for improvement.
+The tasks associated with the review/revision process may include identifying and recommending improvements to currently listed space usage and preparing a revised program.
+Space planning and furniture planning for procurement will be a component of required work. - 3.
+Prepare a more detailed project schedule from the preliminary project schedule required for this RFP that identifies the necessary major tasks and/or benchmarks during the design process.
+Include the County's design review process required for a building permit.
 Estimate the time required to accomplish each major task, including those associated with design review.
-The project schedule shall be updated throughout the design process.
-The schedule deliverable to the College is prior to entering SD. - 4.
+The project schedule shall be updated throughout the design process. - 4.
 Prepare a companion document that identifies potential risk issues that could negatively impact the project budget or schedule.
 The successful Proposer shall help develop strategies to mitigate these risk impacts.
 The risk assessment document shall be updated throughout the design and construction process. - 5.
-Participate in a project kick-off meeting with the Project Team to formulate a design statement or charter in which major project goals and the means of implementation are identified.
-The Project Team is at a minimum the A/E design team, the College's Project Manager and the RWC-E Building Renovation Project Team.
+Participate in a project kick-off meeting with the Project Team to formulate a design statement in which major project goals and the means of implementation are identified.
+The Project Team is at a minimum the A/E design team, the College's Project Manager and the Transportation Training Project Team.
 Other College staff may also be included as members of the Project Team, as necessary.